 Through a diverse client roster that maximizes opportunity in ever changing trends while minimizing the risk of being completely focused on one genre, Lippman Entertainment is positioned at the center of all aspects of the music business.
 Early in his career Michael observed that record producers and songwriters, are artists in their own right, and lacked proper guidance.
 Michael started a management firm representing select recording artists and for the first time ever, created a business managing record producers and songwriters ensuring that all players in the creative process were protected and properly rewarded.
 Hailed as an innovator in negotiating entertainment contracts, his advice is often sought after by his colleagues.
 Michael’s intuitiveness for brokering diverse talents and commitment to the success of a project is renowned and maintains his broad power base within the industry.

-Although the pair see no limits to their sonic excursions, they like to put an emphasis on pop-rock fusion into a majority of their works.
-Both individuals have a successful track record in their songwriting capabilities with cuts ranging from Red bull records artist Gavin Haley, to 3X Grammy-nominated band Highly Suspect, and chart breaking sensation Trevor Daniel.
+Although the trio see no limits to their sonic excursions, they like to put an emphasis on pop-rock fusion into a majority of their works.
+All three individuals have a successful track record in their songwriting capabilities with cuts ranging from Red bull records artist Gavin Haley, to 3X Grammy-nominated band Highly Suspect, internet superstar Loren Grey and chart breaking sensations Royal & The Serpent & Trevor Daniel.

 Ferrera started his career working as a staff member for Capitol Studios in Hollywood as a teenager.
 After a full day of setting up the studios for a large orchestra session or running pro tools, he would go around Hollywood recruiting local artists, producing records for them down the street at the world-famous EastWest Studios.
 After cutting his teeth for years at both studios, he left to pursue a career as a freelance producer, engineer, songwriter, and everything in-between.
 Specializing in an “alt-rock” sound, Ferrera brings everything to the table.
 Credits include artists such as Noah Cyrus, Tori Kelly, Neil Young, Siiickbrain, Grady, and more.